I should wait for Christmas?

 And sure enough, there Mom is, telling you ‘no’.
 “You’ll shoot your eye out,” she says.
 It is the first of many times you will hear this terrible proclamation.
 And seriously, is Mother not acting as the true villain here?
 Is she not the central obstacle to fulfillment of our major ambition.
 How could Mother possibly be anything else but a villain while doing such a terrible thing?

 Dad would understand.
 At least he would if it weren’t for Mom.
 She’ll talk to him and that will ruin everything.

 Don’t try to say that it’s okay, because it’s not.
 At that moment Mother crushes the heart of hope itself.
-World Peace, the love of God and country, even the taste of really great candy; all these things fail when you hear those words.
-No movie villain has ever taken more than Mom did in that moment when she first uttered those terrible words.
+World Peace, the love of God and country, even the taste of really great candy; all these things fail when you hear those words; “You’ll shoot your eye out.”
+No movie villain has ever taken more away from a protagonist than Mom did in that moment when she first uttered those terrible words.

 But that is not all.
 Let us not forget how skillfully Mother wielded the winter-clothing torture against our little brother!
 Let us not forget how he cried all the way to school, how he fell in the snow, and how we had to help him up!
 Let us not forget the vision of our poor dear brother crying as no child has ever cried before, all because Mom insisted on packing him into such a bundle of cloth.
 What villain could possibly have been more ruthless?